hobbyquaker/dna-monitor/README.md

 ### Credits

-This software uses [Highcharts](http://www.highcharts.com/) which is free for non-commercial use.
+This software uses [Highcharts](http://www.highcharts.com/) which is free only for non-commercial use.

 ### License